yairgil/Docker-Provider/README.md

 ├── source/                                   - source code
 │   ├── plugins/                              - plugins source code
 │   │   ├── go/                               - out_oms plugin code in go lang
-│   │   ├── ruby/                             - plugins code inr ruby
+│   │   ├── ruby/                             - plugins code in ruby
 │   │   |   ├── health/                       - code for health feature
 │   │   |   ├── lib/                          - lib for app insights ruby and this code of application_insights gem
 │   │   |   ...                               - plugins in, out and filters code in ruby